-Opticann has an exclusive licensing agreement to use the patented VESIsorb® drug delivery system for absorption into the system.
-Although Opticann currently has no active operations in the United States, Opticann is preparing for the eCommerce launch of ArthroCBD, a CBD 25 mg softgel brand formulated using VESIsorb®.
+Opticann has an exclusive licensing agreement to use the patented VESIsorb[®] drug delivery system for absorption into the system.
+Although Opticann currently has no active operations in the United States, Opticann is preparing for the eCommerce launch of ArthroCBD, a CBD 25 mg softgel brand formulated using VESIsorb[®].
 In addition, the Company is planning on selling the ArthroCBD through over-the-counter sales at leading U.S. retailers.

-OptiCann is developing arthrocbd.com as an e-commerce platform to sell CBD-based products in compliance with the Farm Bill (as hereinafter defined).
+OptiCann developed arthrocbd.com as an e-commerce platform to sell CBD-based products in compliance with the Farm Bill (as hereinafter defined).
 The Company anticipates that the platform will utilize plug-ins from WooCommerce to power e-commerce functionality and Slate Payment software for payment processing, both of which were selected following a thorough diligence process undertaken by Opticann.
-The Company operationalized the siteMay 2021.
+The Company operationalized the site in May 2021.

-The CBD production contemplated by the joint venture with Empower Clinics Inc. and the ArthroCBD branded products produced by Opticann are derived from industrial hemp, which may be sold legally under U.S. federal law, whether through retail sales or online, pursuant to the Agriculture Improvement Act of 2018, Pub.
+The ArthroCBD branded products produced by Opticann are derived from industrial hemp, which may be sold legally under U.S. federal law, whether through retail sales or online, pursuant to the Agriculture Improvement Act of 2018, Pub.
 L. 115-334 (the "Farm Bill").

-The passage of the Farm Bill materially altered federal law governing hemp by removing hemp from the Controlled Substances Act (21 U.S.C § 811), as amended (the "CSA") and establishing a federal regulatory framework for hemp production in the United States.
+The passage of the Farm Bill materially altered federal law governing hemp by removing hemp from the CSA and establishing a federal regulatory framework for hemp production in the United States.
 Among other provisions, the Farm Bill: (a) explicitly amends the CSA to exclude all parts of the cannabis plant (including its cannabinoids, derivatives, and extracts) containing a delta-9 tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis from the CSA's definition of "marihuana"; (b) permits the commercial production and sale of hemp; (c) precludes states, territories, and Indian tribes from prohibiting the interstate transport of lawfully-produced hemp through their borders; and (d) establishes the United States Department of Agriculture ("USDA") as the primary federal agency regulating the cultivation of hemp in the United States, while allowing states, territories, and Indian tribes to obtain (or retain) primary regulatory authority over hemp activities within their borders after receiving approval of their proposed hemp production plan from the USDA.
 Any such plan submitted by a state, territory, or Indian tribe to the USDA must meet or exceed minimum federal standards and receive USDA approval.
 Any state, territory, or Indian tribe that does not submit a plan to the USDA, or whose plan is not approved by the USDA, will be regulated by the USDA; provided that states retain the ability to prohibit hemp production within their borders.
 The Farm Bill will remain in effect until December 2023.